Seagate/S3-Kinetic/README.KINETIC.md

 	  Type the following line:

-	  sudo ./minio server kinetic:skinny:sdb
+          ./minio server kinetic:skinny:sdx kineticd --store_partition=/dev/sdxn --store_device=sdx --metadata_db_path=./metatdata.db

+           Notes: sdxn is a partition number.
+Ex: /dev/sdb1 under X86, a partition can be used for storage instead of the whole drive.

-          To initialize the drive (ISE), the ISE command under directory ~/albany-minio/pkg/kinetic_client/ can be used to ISE the drive:
+          To initialize the drive (ISE), the ISE command under directory ~/albany-minio/pkg/kinetic_client/ can be used to ISE the drive (or using ISE.py in shenzi, or under interactive python)
 	       ./ISE IPaddress
           Ex:  ./ISE 127.0.0.1
                ./ISE 172.16.1.59